List of A Certain Magical Index characters: Roman Orthodox Church

-Aureolus is an eighteen-year-old alchemist and a magician from the Roman Catholic Church who betrayed the organization.
+Aureolus is an eighteen-year-old alchemist and a magician from the Roman Orthodox Church who betrayed the organization.
 His sorcery name is Honos628, "My honor is for the world" (我が名誉は世界のために, Waga Meiyo wa Sekai no Tame ni).
 Aurelous possesses a powerful form of alchemy called Ars Magna (黄金練成 (アルス=マグナ), Ōgon Rensei (Arusu Maguna)) that allowed him to turn his thoughts into reality by uttering them in words.
 His ability is heavily reliant on his belief and state of mind; the more he doubts, the weaker his spell becomes until it does not activate at all.
 In the Deep Blood story arc, Aurelous reveals that he was Index's former partner three years ago and became devastated after he learned about the young nun's forceful erasure of her memory to save her life.
 He eventually works with Aisa to spare Index from yearly erasing her memories, and uses her powers to attract and catch a vampire so that he could use them as a method of transforming Index into a vampire, which would help her overcome her life expectancy.
 When he learned about Tōma's rescue of Index's life, Aurelous angrily makes everyone his enemy but he is stopped by Tōma using his Imagine Breaker against his power, which led to his madness.
 Out of pity, Aureolus' appearance is transformed by Stiyl so that the Roman Catholic Church could not capture and punish him.